-- Accrued vacation (see the table on page 54 for values); - Monthly DSA benefit earned as of the termination date (see the "2010 Pension Benefits" section for lump sum value as of December 31, 2010); - Company match account under VSP becomes 100% vested (see the "2010 Non-Qualified Deferred Compensation" section for values);

-- Executive medical coverage, if the officer is already eligible for early retirement at the time of termination, with the officer responsible for paying a monthly premium amount equal to the current COBRA rate until age 60.
-Effective January 1, 2011, all retirees will be responsible for paying a monthly premium (see the table on page 54 for values); - Pension earned as of the termination date (see the "2010 Pension Benefits" section for values); and - SBP earned as of the SBP freeze date (see the "2010 Pension Benefits" section for values).
+- Accrued vacation (see the table on page 53 for values); - Monthly DSA benefit earned as of the termination date (see the "2011 Pension Benefits" section for lump sum value as of December 31, 2011); - Company match account under VSP becomes 100% vested (see the "2011 Non-Qualified Deferred Compensation" section for values); - Executive medical coverage, if the officer is already eligible for early retirement (age 55 with ten years of service) at the time of termination, with the officer responsible for paying a monthly premium amount equal to the current COBRA rate until age 60.
+All retirees are responsible for paying a reduced monthly premium after age 60 (see the table on page 53 for values); - Pension Plan benefits earned as of the termination date (see the "2011 Pension Benefits" section for values); and - SBP earned as of the SBP freeze date (see the "2011 Pension Benefits" section for values).